{

 console.log(emp.id, emp.name, emp.company);

-Typescript has a const keyword for variables, It does not apply to class member variables.
+While TypeScript does have a const keyword for variables, it cannot be applied to class member variables.

 In the below example,